cysouw/diathesis/text/c07_reflexive.md

 d.
 Die Tür hat sich von alleine geschlossen.
 :::

-A *durch* phrase seems sometimes possible to retain agent, showing a similarity to a passive diathesis [@zifonun2003: 72].
+A *durch* phrase seems sometimes possible to retain the agent, showing a similarity to a passive diathesis [@zifonun2003: 72].
 However, this only seems to be possible in special contexts [@next a,b].
 Most verbs with a reflexive anticausative do not allow for a retention of the subject [@next c,d].

 ::: ex
 a.
 Der Preisverfall erhöhte den Warenabsatz.